rehierl/abstract-properties/16-x-tree-encodings/16-0-sequence-based/0-0-x-readme.md

 # sequence-based tree encodings

-Each path over a tree, as an ordered sequence of nodes, can be understood to encode a path graph and therefore a linear subtree of the source tree.
-After all, any two adjacent nodes within a path can be understood to define an edge.
+Each path over a tree, as an ordered sequence of nodes, can be understood to encode a path graph and thus a linear subtree of the source tree.
+After all, any two adjacent nodes in a path can be understood to define an edge.
+Because of that, this kind of encoding may be described as a **path-based encoding**.

-Note that such an encoding can be described as an **explicit encoding** since the definition of the edges are more or less directly encoded.
-That is, these definitions can be read as-is, which is why the definition of the edges do not have to be derived from some other implicit/embedded encoding such as a compressed data stream.
+Note that since the definition of each edge is more or less directly encoded, each edge can be read as-is.
+That is, the definition of the edges do not first have to be decoded from some other implicit/embedded encoding such as a compressed data stream.

-An alternative is to associate a trace of nodes with a sequence of index values such that each index in it references the **child-of** the corresponding node.
+An alternative would be to associate a trace of nodes with a sequence of index values such that each index in it points to the **child** of the corresponding node entry.
+This **reference-based encoding** scheme is however of limited use since (by default) it only supports one child per node.
-Since this encoding can be described as a deflated version of the path-based encoding, this **reference-based encoding** is of limited use.
-After all, it only allows to define one child per parent.

-Another alternative is to associate a trace of nodes with a sequence of index values such that each index in it references the **parent-of** a node.
-Since this encoding can be used to define any node tree, including an associated child order, it will be assumed as the **default encoding** of a tree.
+A different alternative would be to associate a trace of nodes with a sequence of indexes such that each index points to the **parent** of a node entry.
+Since this encoding can be used to define any node tree, including the child order of a document tree, it will be assumed as the **default encoding** of a tree.

 Note that many more explicit encodings are obviously possible.
-Amongst these are adjacency matrices and explicit lists of edge definitions.
+Amongst these are adjacency matrices and explicit lists of edge definitions, each of which has its particular advantages and disadvantages in regards to accessing the data stored within it.
+With that in mind, the focus of the above default encoding is on serializing and deserializing the structure of a tree in a single sequence of numerical values.